serhankilicarslan/pwa/README.md

 ### Fork It And Make Your Own

-You can fork this repo to create your own boilerplate, and use it with `vue-cli`:
+You can fork this repo to create your own vue-starter-kit, and use it with `vue-cli`:

 ```bash
 vue init username/repo my-project
 ```

-## Contributing

-This project is a modified copy of the [`vue-webpack-boilerplate`](https://github.com/vuejs-templates/webpack) template.

-While we welcome contributions from the community, please note that changes to configuration that is shared between this project and `vue-webpack-boilerplate` should be made against `vue-webpack-boilerplate` *first*.

-Once the [upstream](https://stackoverflow.com/a/2739476/385997) PR is merged, please file an additional PR against this project making the equivalent changes.
-This will help ensure that the shared configuration does not diverge too much.

-Any changes that are specific to this project—related to service workers, or other PWA functionality—do not need an equivalent upstream PR.